lewagon/dotfiles/04-Front-End/02-Bootstrap/03-Bootstrap-mockup-v1/README.md

 ## Tips & Resources

-- Start by building your graphical elements (SVG icons, background image) before coding.
+- Start by building your background image and logo before coding.
 You can find nice background images on [thestocks](http://thestocks.im/) or use placeholders for [unsplash.it](http://unsplash.it).
-For SVG icons, [NounProject](http://thenounproject.com/) and [IconMelon](http://iconmelon.com/) are good resources.
-Don't hesitate to modify a bit the SVG icons with Sketch to add your own flavor.
-We gave you some images in the `images` folder to start with.
-Feel free to replace them with your own ones!
+For building your logo, find SVG icons on [NounProject](http://thenounproject.com/) or [IconMelon](http://iconmelon.com/).
+Don't hesitate to pimp these SVG icons with Sketch and add your own flavor.

-- Look at our boilerplate, we force you to split your CSS code into several files. `style.css` is responsible for main styling (backgrounds & colors, fonts, headers, links) and also imports the other files `banner.css`, `card.css`, `footer.css`..., which are responsible for the other components design.
+- Look at our boilerplate, we force you to split your CSS code into several files. `style.css` is responsible for main styling (body backgrounds & colors, fonts, headers, links) and also imports the other files `banner.css`, `card.css`, `footer.css`, etc... which are responsible of other components' design.
 With this `import` mechanism, we only need to link the `style.css` in the `<head>` of the HTML file.

 - For the map section, the code is a bit complicated since it uses a bit of javascript.
 Here it is: